What's Included in the Free Plan?

 Does the free plan cost anything?

-No. The free plan is $0 — there is no charge and no card required to make requests within its 200-request allowance.
+No. The free plan is $0 — there is no charge and no card required to make requests within its 100-request daily allowance.
 You only pay when you upgrade to a paid plan or add a pay-as-you-go balance, and pay-as-you-go itself is a paid-plan feature.

 Can I see full article text on the free plan?